The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Particle levitation techniques

 \subsubsection{Nonlinear parametric oscillator in a Paul trap.
 Phase-space orbits, Poincar{\'e} sections and bifurcation diagrams.
 The onset of chaos.
 Attractors}

-We consider the trapped particle as a forced harmonic oscillator, described by a non-autonomous or time-dependent equation of motion.
+We consider the trapped particle as a forced harmonic oscillator described by a non-autonomous or time-dependent equation of motion \cite{Cruz20, Zela20b}.
 Forced oscillators exhibit many of the properties associated with nonlinear systems.
-Most nonlinear systems are impossible to solve analytically, which is why numerical modelling is a powerful tool to investigate the associated dynamics.
+Most nonlinear systems are impossible to solve analytically, a fact which makes numerical modelling a powerful tool to investigate the associated dynamics.
 The trajectory represents the solution of the differential equation starting from a set of initial conditions.
 A picture that illustrates all the qualitatively different trajectories of the system is called a phase portrait.
 The appearance of the phase portrait is controlled by fixed points.
 In terms of the original differential equation, fixed points represent equilibrium solutions.
-An equilibrium is considered as stable if all sufficiently small disturbances away from it damp out in time \cite{Nay08, Gutz90, Hilb10, Stro15, Cvita19}.
+An equilibrium is considered as stable if all sufficiently small disturbances away from it damp out in time \cite{Nay04, Hilb10, Cvita22}.

-A numerical integration of the equation of motion (\ref{cha1}) is performed employing the fourth-order Runge–Kutta method \cite{Lynch10, Lynch18}.
-In order to illustrate the dynamics of the trapped particle (ion) we represent the trajectories in the 2D phase space (phase portraits) \cite{Stee14, Lynch18} and in the extended phase space as seen in Fig.~\ref{OrbitsDuff}, with an aim to emphasize the regular and chaotic orbits.
+A numerical integration of the equation of motion (\ref{cha1}) is performed by employing the fourth-order Runge–Kutta method \cite{Lynch17}.
+In order to illustrate the dynamics of the trapped particle (ion) we represent trajectories in the 2D phase space (phase portraits) \cite{Stee14, Lynch18} and in the extended phase space, as illustrated in Fig.~\ref{OrbitsDuff}, with an aim to emphasize regular and chaotic orbits.